Fence Financing: Installation Cost & Loan Options

 Home equity loans

 Another financing option is to take out a home equity loan.
-These are sort of like second mortgages, letting you borrow against the equity you’ve built in your house.
-Your home is on the line if you can’t repay, but home equity loans typically carry lower interest rates than unsecured loans.
+These are like second mortgages, letting you borrow against the equity you’ve built in your house.
+Your home is on the line if you can’t repay, but home equity loans often carry lower interest rates than unsecured loans.

-Here is our highly-rated partner offering home equity loans that can cover the costs of a new fence:
+Here is our highest-rated partner offering home equity loans to cover the costs of a new fence:

 Spring EQ

-Spring EQ offers home equity loans that can be used for financing a fencing project.
-If approved, funds can be made available in as few as 11 days.
+Spring EQ offers home equity loans you can use to finance a fence project.
+Funds can be available in as few as 11 days if you’re approved.

 - Minimum credit score: 640